Green Bay Packers Sign Kyle Fuller To Offer Sheet, Chicago Bears Are Expected To Match

 — Aaron Leming (@AaronLemingNFL) March 16, 2018

-If the Bears had declined to match the offer sheet that the Packers gave Kyle Fuller, it could have been Green Bay in a bind.
-That would have been despite gaining a conceivably ascending talent in Kyle Fuller.
+If the Bears had declined to match the offer sheet that the Packers gave Kyle Fuller, it could have put Green Bay in a bind.
+That would have been despite gaining a conceivably ascending talent in Fuller.

 The NFL free agency market is thin on cornerbacks.
-If the Chicago Bears had allowed the Green Bay Packers to sign Kyle Fuller away they would have looked to replace him in the upcoming NFL draft.
+If the Chicago Bears had allowed the Green Bay Packers to sign Kyle Fuller away, they would have looked to replace him in the upcoming NFL draft.
 The Bears may still decide on selecting a cornerback with the No. 8 pick, however, they will have Kyle Fuller for the foreseeable future.

 If the #Packers are aggressively trying to land Kyle Fuller, I love it.